 - The suite contains no more than two (2) rooms, plus a bathroom and an efficiency kitchen.

 - The gross floor area of the suite must not exceed the lesser of either 750 sq. ft. or 35% of the combined gross floor area of the suite and the main dwelling.

 - The suite must have interior access to the main dwelling.

-- A floor plan of the suite which also identifies its relationship with the main dwelling must be filed with the Zoning Administrator.
+- A floor plan of the suite, which identifies its relationship with the main dwelling, must be filed with the Zoning Administrator.

 - There may only be one (1) family or caregiver suite in any dwelling.

-- Family or caregiver suites are not permitted in a dwelling which contains an accessory dwelling as allowed under Zoning Ordinance §12.9.2.
+- Family or caregiver suites are not permitted in a dwelling or on a property which contains an accessory dwelling, as allowed under §12.9.2 of the Zoning Ordinance.

-- The suite shall not have separate utility service (ex: electric and water meters).
+- The family or caregiver suite shall not have separate utility service (ex: electric and water meters).

-- The property owner must record a covenant on the property identifying the suite use and the restrictions imposed by the Zoning Ordinance.
+- The property owner must record a Declaration of Covenants (Family/Caregiver Suite) on the property identifying the suite use and the restrictions imposed by the Zoning Ordinance.

-Fee Schedules provide the range of fees charged for each type of application or activity related to land development in Arlington.
-Fees cover permitting, plan review, enforcement, inspection, service delivery, performance agreements and conditions.
-There are separate fee schedules for Inspection Services Division (ISD), Zoning and the Department of Environmental Services (DES).
+Fee schedules provide the range of fees charged for each type of application or activity related to land development in Arlington.
+Fees cover permitting, plan review, enforcement, inspection, service delivery, performance agreements, and conditions.
+There are separate fee schedules for the Inspection Services Division (ISD), Zoning, and the Department of Environmental Services (DES).
 Some permits involve fees from more than one schedule.